symbolworks/sysh/README.md

 ## Motivation

-In this attempt, we are exploring an experiment where interaction with a certain class of applications may be significantly simplified in relation to common GUIs built on top of those applications.
+In this attempt, we are exploring an experiment where interaction with a certain class of applications may be potentially simplified in relation to common GUIs built on top of those applications.

 Considering the current context within an application, symbolic instructions may be gradually discovered instead of memorizing the entire application instruction set.
 Being of symbolic nature, the instructions gain a lot of positive features like simplicity, portability, scriptability, and reproducibility.